By Robyn Morris published

-The Great British Bake Off Judge says she has 'mixed feelings' about turning 80 today.
+Back in February, the Great British Bake Off Judge says she admitted she had 'mixed feelings' about turning 80.

 Famous chef Prue Leith says, 'It’s not going to depress me too much, but I don’t like the thought.